 Finding a good board design can take a lot of time and effort.
 You do need to understand the right approach and figure out a system to really push the experience to the next level in a powerful manner.
 At the same time, you also want to find the right fins.
 The truth is that good fins will help you maneuver your surfboard a lot easier, not to mention you get more stability.

 Some people overlook the importance of fins, you shouldn’t because they are extremely relevant and they give you tremendous results.
 With that in mind, you usually have 2 main brands that you get regarding your fin box.
-There are the Futures or FCS.
+There are the Futures or FCS, that's why the title of the article FCS vs Future surfboard fins.
 While they are both great, the truth is that you can go with either one or the other.
 So you really have to figure out which is the better option and what suits your needs the most.
 With that in mind, here are some of the things to keep in mind.

 Methods you can use to select good fin systems

-As we mentioned earlier, you will have fin boxes from one of the two brands.
-The manufacturer will usually have an agreement with one of these businesses.
+As we mentioned earlier, you will have fin boxes from one of the two brand: Future vs FCS.
+The manufacturer / shaper will usually have an agreement with one of these businesses.
 But if you get a custom board made or you want to create one on your own, you must find the right fin system yourself.
 That might not seem easy to do, but it will offer plenty of benefits and creativity all the time.